paritachavda/Digit_recognition_using_CNN/README.md

 # Digit_recognition_using_CNN
-This repo contain implementation of convolution neural network from scrach on MNIST dataset
+This repo contains implementation of convolution neural network from scrach on MNIST digit dataset